 Most clients are ok with training in their homes, it provides trust and security knowing your cleaners are trained and do not clean on their own until they pass your training program.

-Now that you have shadowed your new employee and they have picked up on your cleaning system, they are now ready to clean on their own as a team.
-Let your new employee clean while you are cleaning with them.
+Now that you have shadowed your new employee and they have picked up on your cleaning system, they are now ready to clean on their own as part of a team.
+You should still be part of the team, but let your new employee clean on their own.

 Your new employee should clean as part of a team for the first few months, this way you can do a walk through of what they are cleaning to make sure the quality of the cleaning service is maintained.
 You can also keep an eye on how they are cleaning, make sure the right supplies and equipment is being used as well as following the steps in your cleaning system.

 Now Your Ready to Hire Your First Employee!